A Historical Perspective on the Statement of Cash Flows

 IAS 7.8 notes that although bank borrowings are generally considered to be financing activities, in some countries bank overdrafts form an integral part of an entity’s cash management.
 In such cases, bank overdrafts are included as a component of cash and cash equivalents meaning that bank overdraft balances would be offset against any positive cash and cash equivalent balances for the purposes of the statement of cash flows.

-However, care is required when presenting bank overdrafts, and cash and cash … Continue reading
+However, care is required when presenting bank overdrafts, and cash … Continue reading

 IAS 1 Presentation of financial statements paragraph 32 prohibits the offset of assets and liabilities, and income and expense, unless this is specifically required or permitted by an other IFRS.